eth-cscs/DLA-Future/misc/coding.md

 General rules:

-- no empty comment lines before and after the comment block
+- no empty comment lines before and after the comment block,
-- one space after the brief comment
+- one space after the brief comment.

 ```cpp
 /// Returns @c ceiling(@p num / @p den) for integer types.